The role of the LLEP Board members is:

 I am a local businesswoman who started out in advertising and telecommunications.
 I have extensive management experience in textiles, and more recently in property development.
 My family-run company, Midland Corsetry, supplies several high street retailers.

-I am Vice President of the Leicestershire Asian Business Association (LABA) In this role, I champion the contribution of women, running business networking events and enabling local business communities to engage with national government.
+I am Vice President of the Leicestershire Asian Business Association (LABA).
+In this role, I champion the contribution of women, running business networking events and enabling local business communities to engage with national government.
+I am proud to be the diversity representative on the LLEP board of directors.

 This is both a challenging and exciting time for our region and the businesses within it.
 I am excited to bring my passion for Leicester and Leicestershire together with my experience and knowledge as a business adviser to represent the SMEs that make up such a large proportion of our local businesses.